Data Frames - Part 2

 The Correlation Matrix

 If we have more than two columns of data, we can obtain a Pearson correlation coefficient for each pair.
 In general, for N columns, we get \(N^2\) pairwise values.
-We omit the correlations of each column with itself, of which there are \(N\), which means we are left with \(N*(N-1)\) pairs.
-Because each value appears twice due to symmetry of the calculation, we can ignore half of them and we are left with \(N*(N-1) / 2\) coefficients for \(N\) columns.
+We will omit the correlations of each column relative to itself, of which there are \(N\), which means we are left with \(N*(N-1)\) pairs.
+Since each value appears twice, due to the symmetry of the calculation, we can ignore half of them, leaving us with \(N*(N-1) / 2\) coefficients for \(N\) columns.

-Here is an example for the ‘patients’ data:
+Here is an example using the ‘patients’ data:

 PYTHON